EternityForest/AnyoneCanDoIt/README.md

 is "just how life is", and that it's "not worth it" to make the changes needed to stop it.

-If a mistake jappens once, it can happen again, to the same person, or to someone else entirely, unless something is done differently.
+If a mistake happens once, it can happen again, to the same person, or to someone else entirely, unless something is done differently.